 Another advantage to seeking targeted offers is that some of these offers do allow you to get a bonus even if you’ve had the card before.
 Double and triple check the fine print.
 If your targeted offer does not say something like “Welcome bonus offer not available to applicants who have or have had this product” then you can get the bonus again!

 Often, friend referrals have bigger welcome bonuses than direct offers.
 In those cases, we display those refer-a-friend offers on our site instead of affiliate offers.
-But you can do even better by having a family member (or even yourself) refer you to the card you want.
-All you or your family member needs to make the referral is another Amex card — it doesn’t have to be the same kind as the card you want to apply for.
+But you can do even better by having a family member refer you to the card you want.
+All your family member needs to make the referral is another Amex card — it doesn’t have to be the same kind as the card you want to apply for.
 By doing it this way, you get the best welcome bonus plus a referral bonus.
+Note: Do not refer yourself!

 For more details, see: Maximizing value from Amex multi-referrals.